Yahoo Triples Estimate of Breached Accounts to 3 Billion

 ADVERTISEMENT

-The number of individuals affected by the 2013 attack is smaller than 3 billion, because some people have multiple accounts across Yahoo's sites, including email, fantasy sports, Tumblr and Flickr, the spokesman said.
-He said Oath will immediately begin notifying the users who own the additional roughly 2 billion accounts.
-That is expected to take several days and occur via email, the spokesman said.

-Victims won't need to take any additional action, however, because Yahoo already forced all account holders to reset their passwords after the initial December 2016 disclosure.
+Victims won't need to take additional action, however, because Yahoo already forced all account holders to reset their passwords after the December 2016 disclosure.

-In an emailed statement, Verizon's chief information security officer, Chandra McMahon, said the company is "committed to the highest standards of accountability and transparency" and that Yahoo's cybersecurity team was benefiting from Verizon's "experience and resources."
+Verizon's chief information security officer, Chandra McMahon, said in a statement that the company is "committed to the highest standards of accountability and transparency" and that Yahoo's cybersecurity team was benefiting from Verizon's "experience and resources."

+In March, the U.S. Justice Department indicted four men in the 2014 hack, including two Russian intelligence officers who it said directed it.
+Authorities said the two paid hackers to steal information so the Russians could spy on diplomats, journalists and company officials.

+A Russian official at the time said the charges amounted to "the next round of raising the theme of 'Russian hackers' in the domestic political squabbles in the U.S."

+Avivah Litan, an analyst with industry research firm Gartner Inc., said the Yahoo incidents illustrate the growing role of sophisticated hackers often backed by governments in the ongoing plague of data breaches.

+She said it is surprising that Yahoo didn't uncover the full extent of the issue during its 2016 investigation.
+She said it suggested that the company didn't have effective records for keeping track of access to its systems, known as audit logs.
+"Usually an audit trail will tell you what records and what databases were accessed," she said.

-The breaches have been costly for Yahoo.
+The breaches already have been costly for Yahoo, and lawsuits and a regulatory investigation could add to that.
 Verizon agreed to buy it in mid-2016 for $4.83 billion, but the deal was delayed after Yahoo's disclosure of the two large hacks, plus a third incident in which hackers forged digital files, called cookies, that could have been used to access 32 million user accounts.

 Verizon knocked $350 million off the deal price as a result of those breaches, ultimately paying $4.48 billion.
 The deal closed in June 2017, and Verizon gave up its right to sue the entity that sold Yahoo, now called Altaba Inc., over any allegations that it had covered up the hacks.
 Yahoo now operates alongside AOL in Verizon's Oath subsidiary, which is seeking to build a digital media and advertising business.